thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/new-section.html %}

-## Twin Warriors: Lightning and Sound
+## Twin Warriors

 {% include feature/image-gallery.html objectid="sediment161" caption=false%}

 FOR THE HOPI people, the slashes in the Plateau's dunes mark the moment that the living world transformed from flat mudsea to a terrain contoured by canyons, mountains, and hills.
 Hopi oral traditions tell of two warrior twins, Pokanghoya and Polongahoya, who emerged from the Lower World of the spirits in order mold the earth of the Upper World.
 According to Harold Courlander's synthesis of Hopi accounts, when the twins arrived to the Upper World, Pokanghoya declared that "Everything has a sameness.
 Something needs to be done," to which his brother replied “yes...The ground is soft.
-It is nothing but mud" (26).
-The brothers gathered up this mud and heaped it into mounds and mountains, buttes and spires.
+It is nothing but mud." [^4] The brothers gathered up this mud and heaped it into mounds and mountains, buttes and spires.
 When they had finished, they began a game of *nahoydadatsia*, chasing a buckskin ball across the earth with sticks.
-As Pokanghoya and Polongahoya ran, they hurled lightning arrows at the land and scored it with their sticks.
-Beneath their feet, the soft mud turned hard. [^4].
+As Pokanghoya and Polongahoya ran, they hurled lightning arrows at the land and scored it with their sticks, and the soft mud turned hard beneath their footsteps.

 ## Crossed Tracks